soltanireza65/nestified/packages/correlation-id/README.md

 ---

-If you want, I can also **add an architecture diagram** showing how the middleware, interceptor, and service interact in the request lifecycle so the package is easier to understand at a glance.
-That would make it look very professional.
+I can also create a **small diagram showing HTTP → Service → RPC correlation propagation** to make this section more visual and easier to understand.

+Do you want me to add that diagram?